 The external application of topical treatments means that such substances come in many forms.
-Any drugstore or pharmacy is sure to have a wide range of anti-acne creams, gels, soaps and lotions.
+Any drugstore or pharmacy is sure to have a wide range of anti-acne creams, gels, soaps, and lotions.
 Such products are effective against mild acne, but do require sustained use for several months.

-In case you notice any unpleasant side-effects when using topical treatments, you should pay a visit to a doctor as soon as possible.
-Side-effects like irritation, swelling or burning are quite common, especially among people with delicate skins.
+In case you notice any unpleasant side effects when using topical treatments, you should pay a visit to a doctor as soon as possible.
+Side effects like irritation, swelling or burning are quite common, especially among people with delicate skins.

 The Social Impact of Acne

 Acne is one of the most troublesome conditions of our times.
 While most people suffering from acne do not experience any kind of physical discomfort, they make up for this by psychological scarring.
-This effect has not been studied in depth because acne is a common, non-threatening condition that comes and goes on its own and any psychological effects attached to it were not seen as particularly important.
+This effect has not been studied because acne is a common, non-threatening condition that comes and goes on its own and any psychological effects attached to it were not seen as particularly important.

 However, acne has a stronger than suspected impact on the lives of people today.
 Studies conducted by researchers showed that people suffering from acne also display: